coveo/source.coveo.com/_posts/2016-02-04-typescript-injection-decorator.md

 }
 {% endhighlight %}

-In this code, target is the object instance on which we want to inject, key is the property.
+In this code, `target` is the object instance on which we want to inject and `key` is the property.
 Let's see the usage:

 {% highlight javascript %}
 class UserConsumer {